 Life is either a daring adventure, or nothing.

-I love thinking adventurously, planning adventures, and encouraging Texans Over Fifty to live lives filled with everyday intention toward it.
+I love thinking adventurously, planning adventures, and encouraging Texans OverFfifty to live lives filled with everyday adventurous intention.

-Not only that, she had to learn to speak by touching the throat of someone who could talk.
+Not only that, but she had to learn to speak by touching the throat of someone else who could talk.

-The reality of it is, that for a blind person to embrace life as a daring adventure, his mind must envision what his eye cannot see.
+Upon examining the life of Helen Keller, I realized that for a blind person to embrace life as a daring adventure, her mind must envision what her eye cannot see.

 Seeing it for Ourselves

-Basically, when our physical eyes have trouble seeing much on the trail ahead, adventure is never far away from the eye of the mind.
+When our physical eyes have trouble seeing much on the trail ahead, adventure is never far away from the eye of the mind.

 Encouraging a life filled with everyday intentional adventure, sometimes created only in the eye of the mind,